 In all fairness, their initial advice about being direct and firm with someone sexually harassing you is commendable.
 However, note the last line, which talks about “maintaining high moral standards.”

 What do moral standards have to do with the victim of sexual harassment and his or her response?
+Why are their moral standards suddenly brought into the picture, because of simply existing in the same stratosphere as a sexual abuser?

 They’re Not Asking for a Date